 Charles Berry is currently Chair of Weir Group and Centrica plc.
-He previously held Chair appointments at Senior Plc, Drax Group plc, EAGA plc and Thus Group and as Non-Executive Director of Elga, Thrus Group, Impax Environmental Markets and Securities Trust of Scotland.
+He previously held Chair appointments at Senior Plc, Drax Group plc, EAGA plc and Thus Group and as Non-Executive Director of Impax Environmental Markets and Securities Trust of Scotland.
 He also held several executive positions at Scottish Power, Norwest Holst and Pilkington plc.